HsiangHung/SQL/DB5_C_social_network.md

 where l1.ID1 = l2.ID2)
 ```

 #### Warmup-3: Find all students who like others but they are not friends; A likes B but B is not A's friend.
+List both A and B.
 ```SQL
 select l.ID1, l.ID2
 from Likes l